Landscape and Geography

 Puerto Bories is a great location.
 The only problem is getting back and forth to town.
 The taxis are reasonable, and I try to walk at least one way each time, but when the wind is blowing really hard, it’s tough.

 As you enter Puerto Natales there’s a large statue of a giant Milodon.
-I’d never heard of Milodons before and honestly think they are ugly-looking animals.
+I didn’t know about Milodons and honestly think they’re ugly-looking animals.
 They’re extinct giant sloths that roamed the primordial landscape of Chilean Patagonia.
 You can visit a Milodon cave near Puerto Natales.

 As in other parts of Chile, lunch and dinner are served late in the day – after 2:00 p.m. for lunch and 8:00 or later for dinner.
 I’m finally getting into the swing and today had lunch at a popular restaurant for locals – La Picada De Carlitos.
 It was packed with Chilean families.
-Not sure if family lunches on Saturday afternoon are a regular thing here or if the Easter holiday has something to do with it.
+Not sure if family lunches on Saturday are a regular thing here or if the Easter holiday has something to do with it.

 It was fun watching families with their rosy, fat-cheeked babies laughing and enjoying themselves.
 Everyone is friendly in Chile and the custom is to kiss people you greet on the cheeks.
 Chileans eat lots of meat and La Picada De Carlitos keeps them happy by serving what seemed like really large portions.

 Many Torres del Paine tour offices were closed today to honor the Easter weekend.
-I will chill tomorrow and attend a lecture at one of the agencies on Monday morning.
+I will chill tomorrow and attend a lecture at one of the agencies on Monday.
 Every day of the week, a professional guide and lecturer discusses the transportation, accommodation, food, and trail options available.
-Apparently one part of the W circuit closed in April due to bad conditions.
+Apparently, one part of the W circuit closed in April due to bad conditions.

 Wish I‘d visited Patagonia years ago and hiked the 62-mile Torres del Paine Circuit.
 That trek is beyond my reach now.
 It’s a summer trek, as a run of bad weather would clearly put a damper on things.
 As with all hiking, it’s essential to plan well before embarking on a Patagonia trek.